Assyrian diaspora: Australia

-According to the 2016 census, 46,217 people identified themselves as having Assyrian ancestry (0.13 percent of Australia's population).
+In the 2016 census, 46,217 people identified themselves as having Assyrian ancestry, 0.13 percent of Australia's population.
 Of the Assyrians in Australia, 21,000 are members of the Assyrian Church of the East and 9,000 are members of the Chaldean Catholic Church.
 The City of Fairfield, in Sydney, has the country's largest number of Assyrians.
 In Sydney, Assyrians are the leading ethnic group in the Fairfield LGA suburbs of Fairfield, Fairfield Heights and Greenfield Park.

 In Melbourne, Assyrians live in the northwestern suburbs of Broadmeadows, Craigieburn, Meadow Heights, Roxburgh Park and Fawkner.
 In 2016, Melbourne had 13,812 people who claimed Assyrian ancestry.
 The Assyrian community is growing, and there are new arrivals from Syria and Iraq, adding to those with origins in Iran, Jordan and the Caucasus.
 In May 2013, the New South Wales parliament formally recognised the Assyrian genocide.
 Assyrians have been labelled as a successful minority group, and have established many churches, schools and community centres.